 The FDA’s ongoing efforts to protect the public health from cybersecurity vulnerabilities include:

-- The FDA issued two safety communications discussing cybersecurity vulnerabilities of two Hospira Infusion Pump Systems:
+- The FDA issued three product-specific safety communications discussing cybersecurity vulnerabilities:

-- On July 13, 2015 Hospira and an independent researcher confirmed that it is possible to access the Symbiq Infusion System remotely through a hospital’s network.
+- On July 31 2015, Hospira and an independent researcher confirmed that it is possible to access the Symbiq Infusion System remotely through a hospital’s network

-In both cases, The FDA is not aware of any patient injuries or deaths associated with cybersecurity incidents, nor are we aware that any specific devices or systems in clinical use have been purposely targeted.
-However, these vulnerabilities could allow unauthorized users to control the infusion pump and modify the dosage it delivers, potentially leading to over- or under-infusion of critical patient therapies.
+In each of the above cases, the FDA is not aware of any patient injuries or deaths associated with cybersecurity incidents, nor are we aware that any specific devices or systems in clinical use have been purposely targeted.
+However, these vulnerabilities could allow unauthorized users to remotely access, control, and issue commands to compromised devices, potentially leading to severe patient harm.
 Health care facilities can reduce the risk of unauthorized access by implementing recommendations in the safety communications.

 - On October 29, 2014, the FDA held a webinar on the guidance: Content of Premarket Submissions for Management of Cybersecurity in Medical Devices.
 Stakeholders were invited to learn more about the guidance and ask questions.